By Rachel Lankester, Mutton Club editor

 Ever thought you didn’t have time for volunteering, with all your other commitments?
 There are actually many ways to volunteer that don’t require a huge time commitment and which can fit in with your day to day life, even a full time job.

 Often in midlife we start to think about having more of a sense of purpose in our lives.
 I know I did!
 I wanted to start giving back.
 But how best to do that and how to fit it in with everything else going on?

 When I went looking, I discovered that just an hour and a half a week in the UK, for example, is enough to help three primary school children improve their reading, often giving them a head start that will help throughout their lives.

 The pandemic made it easier to find volunteering opportunities.
 We’ve collected some of the best organizations to contact to be able to make a difference when your time is limited.
 Hopefully these opportunities also suit women in midlife and beyond!

-Here are some of our favourite sources of volunteering opportunities in the UK:
+Here are some of my favourite sources of easy volunteering opportunities in the UK:

 If you can’t squeeze in volunteering time, but would still like to have a personal connection with someone in need, why not sponsor a child?
 They could benefit enormously, not just from the money you send, but from the regular correspondence between the two of you.